 What are Purple Potatoes?

-Purple sweet potato nutrition varies by size, naturally, but as a rough guide, here’s what you’ll find in one 5-ounce purple sweet potato:
+Naturally, purple sweet potato nutrition varies by size.
+As a rough guide, here’s what you’ll find in one 5-ounce serving:

 - 165 calories